 - Google Hangouts

-To help you take advantage of all that Google has to offer, many WordPress developers have created plugins and solutions that allow WordPress to integrate seamlessly with Google services.
+To help you take advantage of all that Google offers, WordPress developers have created many plugins that allow WordPress to be integrated seamlessly with Google services.

-To integrate your WordPress site with the above tools, however, you will need to have a Google Account …
+Before you can integrate your WordPress site with the above, however, you will need to have an active Google Account …

 Having a Google account will help you during the installation and configuration stages of setting up your WordPress site.

 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

 Before you start, we recommend completing these modules:

 - WordPress Configuration Tutorials